FreelyGive/v2025demo/README.md

 * Drupal CMS+Mercury+Canvas
 * Canvas AI with OpenAI provider configured
 * Milvus configured
-* Medias to pick from
+* Medias to pick from (from Pexels and AI Generated)
-* Patches needed for Canvas AI to work well
+* Patches needed for Canvas AI to work well - these have issues in the issue queue to be committed.

 ## Notes